NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

     the download icon next to the "Raw" button at the top right of the page.
 That should cause your browser to download the file to your local computer.
 2. Go to the [CloudFormation service in the AWS console](https://us-west-2.console.aws.amazon.com/cloudformation/) and click on "Create stack (with new resources)".
+    - Make sure the correct region is selected in the top right corner of the page.
 3. Choose the "Upload a template file" option and select the CloudFormation template you downloaded in step 1.
 4. This should bring up a new window with several parameters to provide values to.
 Most have defaults, but some do require values to be provided.
 See the list below for what each parameter is for.